annelo-msft/gists/clientmodel/readme.md

 1. Model provides implementations of `IJsonModel<T>.Create` and `IPersistableModel<T>.Create` methods
 1. Model provides implementations of `IJsonModel<T>.Write` and `IPersistableModel<T>.Write` methods

-`IJsonModel<T>.Create` is ultimately what's called to create the strongly-typed output model from the response body in ClientModel client code, albiet typically through convenience APIs such as cast operators or by using the `ModelReaderWriter` type.
+`IJsonModel<T>.Create` is ultimately what's called to create the strongly-typed output model from the response body in ClientModel client code, albeit typically through convenience APIs such as cast operators or by using the `ModelReaderWriter` type.
 For input models, `IJsonModel<T>.Write` is what's ultimately called to create the request body to send to the service.

 Further details of the APIs used to read and write ClientModel clients' strongly-typed models can be found in [ModelReaderWriter](https://gist.github.com/m-nash/626adc8b6e79eaa8c835f93fa156370c).